Is age “just a number?” If you’re wondering whether an age gap could impact your relationship, this is for you.

 Still, numbers rarely tell the full story when it comes to love.
 It’s possible to be much older or younger than your partner and have exactly the right relationship for you.

 “I am 15 years older than my husband.
-We have been together 35 years,” says Olson.
+We have been together 35 years,” said Olson.
 “We are very compatible in most ways.
-The only time age has been an issue occurs with things like at what age we should retire,” he shares.
+The only time age has been an issue occurs with things like at what age we should retire.”

 Regardless of age, some factors connected with relationship success include: